Key Health Coverage Definitions

 Co-payment/Co-pays

 A specified fee an individual pays for health care services or prescriptions.
-For example, the patient may pay a $30 co-payment for each doctor visit, or $10 for each prescription.
+For example, the patient may pay a $30 co-payment for each primary care doctor visit, or $10 for each generic prescription.

 Deductible